davidebreso/gem-dev/desktop/readme.txt

 * Icon view auto-arrange icons to match the window size.

-* Bugfix: some portions of code cause Pacific C's global optimisation to fail.
-They have been moved to a separate file, so that the rest of the code can be compiled with global optimisation enabled and the small-model desktop remains below the 64K code segment limit without removing functionalities.

 * Multi-tasking GEM builds are disabled by default.

-Release 3.2.4 Changes (most recent at the top)
+Release 3.2.4 Changes (most recent at the top) -- John Elliott
 ===============================================================================

 * Checks the GEM version before calling menu_click(); this allows the desktop